mindspore-ai/docs/docs/programming_guide/source_en/operators.md

 ### Image Operations

-The image operations include image preprocessing operations, for example, image cropping (for obtaining a large quantity of training samples) and resizing (for constructing an image golden tower).
+The image operations include image preprocessing operations, for example, image cropping (for obtaining a large quantity of training samples) and resizing (for constructing an image pyramid).

  The following code implements the cropping and resizing operations: